dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ## **Dataset**

 This dataset consists of shot level data from the PGA TOUR Championship.
-The TOUR Championship differs from other tournaments in that only the top 30 golfers compete and there's no cut after the second round, this ensures us consistent data of high skill golfers across all 4 rounds.
-Additionally, it's important to acknowledge that the dataset lacks [data from the playoff that occured](https://www.youtube.com/watch?v=vRjNR1T81VE), which is crucial for understanding the tournament's conclusion.
+The TOUR Championship differs from other tournaments in that only the top 30 golfers compete and there's no cut after the second round, this ensures consistent data of high skill golfers across all 4 rounds.
+Additionally, it's important to acknowledge that the dataset lacks [data from the playoff that occurred](https://www.youtube.com/watch?v=vRjNR1T81VE), which is crucial for understanding the tournament's conclusion.
 The TOUR Championship usually switches locations every year so it is tough to get stats on how golfers previously performed at this course.
 This time around in 2011, the championship took place at East Lake Golf Club, which was the home course of legendary golfer [Bobby Jones](https://en.wikipedia.org/wiki/Bobby_Jones_(golfer)), making this dataset extra cool.
 Furthermore, it is important to emphasize that landing in the rough at East Lake doesn't necessarily disadvantage a player.
 Despite the challenge it presents, the ball could still have a favorable lie, which might have been strategically chosen by the golfer.

 ## **Code Quality**